Make an enquiry

 • Negotiate a cut-off time for gaming and films; not only will the light from devices impact melatonin production but your teen’s brain also needs time to relax and calm before bed.

-• Encourage your young person to have more exercise in the day.
+• Encourage your young person to have more exercise during the day.
 Think of alternative types of exercise such as yoga.
 Think outside the box and consider meditation with them.
 This has been proven to improve the length and quality of sleep.

-• Avoid any caffeine drinks from 5.00pm; caffeine has a half life of 5 hours and could interfere with your teen’s sleep on-set.
+• Avoid any caffeine drinks from 5.00 pm; caffeine has a half-life of 5 hours and could interfere with your teen’s sleep onset.

 caffeine